lp101/aws-wordpress/README.md

     `$ terraform apply`

     `$ terraform destroy`

+    The terraform command `terraform init` also prints the DNS beanstalk with which to access to the app.

 5. To deploy Wordpress run the deploy script:

     `bash deploy_prod.sh /path/to/aws-wordpress-code`

     The script deploy to AWS Beanstalk and exits when the application is ready specifying whether the deployment was successful or not.

 ## Infrastructure description